 ServiceNow has a really complex product offering.
 Their help center does a nice job of several things:

 - Requesting feedback

-ServiceNow’s little callouts about the average resolution and response time of different support channels is a great way to influence users to try self-service.
-It only takes five minutes for most users to solve their problems when using their knowledge base?
+ServiceNow’s little callouts about the average resolution and response time of different support channels are a great way to influence users to try self-service.
+It only takes five minutes for most users to solve their problems when using their knowledge base.
 That’s way better than waiting hours or having to pick up the phone and call support.

-A second thing that’s unique about ServiceNow’s help center is their willingness to publicly list out recent known errors.
-Many companies wouldn’t dare putting those things in the spotlight, but they’re easily visible within ServiceNow’s help center.
-This help highlight their commitment to transparency, as well as reducing the number of support tickets they see about these errors.
+A second thing that’s unique about ServiceNow’s help center is their willingness to publicly list recent known errors.
+Many companies wouldn’t dare put those things in the spotlight, but they’re easily visible within ServiceNow’s help center.
+This help highlights their commitment to transparency, as well as reducing the number of support tickets they see about these errors.

 The last thing we’ll call out about ServiceNow’s help center is their attempt to get feedback from users on their help center experience: